On the set of normalized dilatations of fully-punctured pseudo-Anosov maps: Background

 \begin{defn} Suppose $c$ is an edge path of $\Gamma$, then at a vertex $v$ of $c$, we say that $c$ takes a \textit{branching turn} at $v$ if it is smooth near $v$, otherwise we say that $c$ takes an \textit{anti-branching turn} at $v$.
 A cycle of $\Gamma$ that only takes branching turns is called a \textit{branch cycle}.
 A cycle of $\Gamma$ that only takes anti-branching turns is called an \textit{AB cycle}. \end{defn}

-We will in fact deal with the stable branched surface more than the triangulation itself in this paper, so we will spend some time describing its combinatorics.
+We will in fact deal with the stable branched surface more than the triangulation itself in this paper, so we spend some time describing its combinatorics.

 Each sector of the stable branched surface $B$ is dual to an edge of the triangulation $\Delta$, namely the one that passes through it.
 We define the \textit{color} of a sector to be the color of its dual edge.
 Also, each vertex of $\Gamma$ is dual to a tetrahedron of $\Delta$, namely the one that it sits inside of.
 In particular, the number of vertices of $B$ is equal to the number of tetrahedra in $\Delta$.
+Under these dual correspondences, the first part of \Cref{prop:togglefan} translates to the following.
+See also \cite[Section 6.13]{SS19}.